Perfect Grand Canyon, Zion, and Bryce Canyon Road Trip Itinerary

 Arrival Time Zone (Bryce Canyon NP): Mountain Standard Time

-Bryce Canyon is at a much higher elevation than Zion, so it will probably be much colder!
+Note: Bryce Canyon is at a much higher elevation than Zion, so it will probably be colder!
 Depending on the time of year, it could be warm in Zion and snowing in Bryce, so make sure you to check the weather for both before your trip and plan ahead!

-If you’re looking to avoid the crowds, try to arrive at Bryce as early as possible..
-Pack a lunch so you can eat in the park, as there’s no food options.
-Once you feel like you’ve seen everything you can, make your way back to Springdale, Utah for your last day in Zion tomorrow!
+If you’re looking to avoid the crowds, try to arrive at Bryce as early as possible.
+I also recommend packing a lunch so you can eat in the park, as there’s no real food options.

 Day 7: Zion + Fly Home OR Zion + Valley of Fire + Vegas